Chandrakanth10/Chandrakanth10/README.md

 ### Hi there 👋
+I'm a final year student pursuing Bachelors's in Electronics and Communication Engineering 🎓 from VIT University 🏛.

 <!--
 **Chandrakanth10/Chandrakanth10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.